abbr/Unippear/README.md

 ```
 Note a *latest* symbolic folder can be manually provided  pointing to latest version (v2 in this case) to support auto-upgrade.

+The version and theme a client website uses is determined by URL path of the loader in client HTML document, as shown in [Serving](#serving) below.

 ### Templating
 *Unippear* uses [EJS](https://github.com/tj/ejs) template engine.
 EJS view folder is set to */public*.
 Any file in */public* can be converted to EJS template by appending file extension *.ejs* to the file name.
 An EJS template performs context substitution.
 In particular, *Unippear* supplies two context variables: